Mdonya is undoubtedly the best-valuecamp in Ruaha National Park.

 Often used in conjunction with its sister camp in the Selous, Mdonya is a vital piece of your Tanzanian safari holiday jig-saw.

 The main area of Mdonya is open on all sides.
-The roof is a large khaki canvas that creates an enormous area over several armchairs, cabinets, and a small book shelf.
+The roof is a large khaki canvas that spans several armchairs, cabinets, and a small bookshelf.

-The rooms are basic Meru-style tents and all 11 of them are well spread out creating good privacy.
+The rooms are basic Meru-style tents, and all 11 are well spaced, providing good privacy.

 Each has an extended bathroom with a shower under the stars.

-During midday you can even enjoy some peace from a deck chair on your veranda and at night, the stars glisten above as the lack of light pollution allows for some breath-taking views.
+During the day, you can enjoy peace from a deck chair on your veranda, and at night, the stars glisten above as the lack of light pollution allows for breathtaking views.

-Mdonya offers a great Ruaha Safari, to say the least and this is also due to the Park itself.
-Being the size of a small country, Ruaha National Park only contains a handful of lodges.
+Mdonya offers a great Ruaha Safari, to say the least, and this is due in part to the Park itself.
+Because it is the size of a small country, Ruaha National Park has only a handful of lodges.

 This allows it to maintain its wild and untamed feel.
 The wildlife viewing here is incredible.

-Apart from the very healthy population of lions, elephants, and buffalo, leopards are also regularly seen as the rarer and more elusive creatures such as serval, aardwolf, and lesser kudu.
+In addition to the healthy populations of lions, elephants, and buffalo, leopards are regularly seen alongside rarer, more elusive species such as serval, aardwolf, and lesser kudu.

-For a wildlife enthusiast it is perfect as it offers a blend of Southern and Eastern African wildlife.
+For a wildlife enthusiast, it is ideal, offering a blend of Southern and Eastern African wildlife.

-Mdonya offers vehicle safaris in open-sided game viewers as well as walking safaris.
+Mdonya offers vehicle safaris in open-sided game viewers and walking safaris.

-If you want an all-day safari to explore more of Ruaha, just ask!
-Your guide will be more than happy to accommodate you as best as possible and ensure you get the most out of your stay.
+If you want an all-day safari to explore more of Ruaha, ask!
+Your guide will be happy to accommodate you as best we can and ensure you get the most out of your stay.

-Mdonya makes for a perfect combination with its sister camp in the Selous, Lake Manze.
+Mdonya is a perfect complement to its sister camp in the Selous, Lake Manze.

-Structured similarly and maintaining the same ethos of being eco-sensitive and delivering an authentic and rustic safari, a mix of the two compliment each other.
+Structured similarly and maintaining the same ethos of being eco-sensitive and delivering an authentic and rustic safari, a mix of the two complements each other.

 As do the contrasting landscapes between the two parks.
 Whilst Ruaha is dry and rugged, the Selous is lush and vibrant.

-By mixing the two parks, you can experience the best of two very unique and different habitats.
+By combining the two parks, you can experience the best of two distinct habitats.

 A typical Southern Tanzania itinerary would also see you head to the island of Zanzibar after a week or so on safari.

-Here you can rest and relax and enjoy some time to unwind after an action-filled safari.
+Here you can rest, relax, and enjoy some time to unwind after an action-filled safari.
 Nothing quite rounds off a trip better than sipping a cool drink whilst watching the sunset!

-If you can afford to spend a bit more then our favorite hotel on the island, Zuri, offers a non-tidal beach and is a brilliant place to rest and relax, either by one of their numerous pools or at the spa.
+If you can afford to spend a bit more, then our favourite hotel on the island, Zuri, offers a non-tidal beach and is a brilliant place to rest and relax, either by one of its numerous pools or at the spa.

 Prices start from $510 per person